-8.1: Provision of services from centrally retained budgets
+8.1 Provision of services from centrally retained budgets

 The Authority will determine the basis upon which services from centrally retained funds (including existing premature retirement costs and redundancy payments) are provided to schools.
 The Authority will, wherever possible endeavour to do this in consultation with schools.
-The Authority will not discriminate in its provision of services on the basis of categories of schools except where such discrimination is justified by differences in statutory duties.
+The Authority will not discriminate in its provision of services on the basis of categories of schools except where this would be permitted under the School and Early Years Finance Regulations or the dedicated schools grant conditions of grant.